MonetDBSolutions/squll/README.md

-# Sqalpel
+# SQalpeL

 ## Description
-Sqalpel is the collection of driver programs for performance experiments against a DBMS.
+SQalpeL is the collection of driver programs for performance experiments against a DBMS.
 For background information see the paper [Discrimative Performance Benchmarking](https://www.cwi.nl/~mk/scalpel.pdf).

 ## Installation